ChunpingQiu/Human-settlement-extent-detection-from-Sentinel-2-images-via-fully-convolutional-neural-networks-/README.md

 https://drive.google.com/drive/folders/1n2LGeGAv_O2cvxAJnSGNRUI4FMsm4psa?usp=sharing

 ## current status
-I am going to focus regression of HSE, instead of the binary classification.
+I am going to focus regression of HSE, instead of the binary classification in this project.
 The framework is similar as this one.

-So I will create a new project and upload data and code there.

 ## further information